AshutoshDongare/convo/README.md

 Typical STT and TTS infernece time on a local machine for one sentence is less than 0.5 seconds each and rasa bot response time is around 1-2 seconds.
 This can be improved even further by fine tuning and using dedicated machines.

->***There is some time duration required for the users to speak and for convo to play audio of response.
-This does not count as processing time of convo or any other voice bot.***
+>***There is some time duration required for the user to speak and for convo to play response audio.
+This does not count as processing time of convo or any other voicebot.***

 convo advantages: